Model-free Learning of Regions of Attraction via Recurrent Sets: Recurrent Sets

-From a practical standpoint, Corollary \ref{cor:roa-subet} implies that whenever $\R$ is recurrent virtually all points within $\R$ lie within the region of attraction of the stable equilibrium.
-This suggests that we may use recurrence as a mechanism for practically finding inner approximations for $\A(x^*)$.
+($\Longleftarrow$):~ This direction is trivial given Theorem~\ref{thm:recurrence}. \end{proof} } } Corollary \ref{cor:roa-subet} implies that from a practical standpoint, one may use recurrence as a mechanism for finding inner approximations for $\A(x^*)$.
 However, one limitation of the above results is that although $\R$ is recurrent, we do not know a priori how long it may take for a trajectory to come back to $\R$ after it leaves it.
 This motivates the following stricter notion of recurrence.